hunterius-prime/TFTBridge/README.md

 ## Hardware Connection
-For the general idea of the connection and hardware connection, please refer to [my post here](https://oldhui.wordpress.com/2024/01/28/using-btt-tft35-with-klipper-in-touch-mode/).
+For the general idea of the connection and hardware connection, please refer to [original author post here](https://oldhui.wordpress.com/2024/01/28/using-btt-tft35-with-klipper-in-touch-mode/).

 ## Software Setup